rowenasagaria/Business-Analytics-Portfolio/Google AI Studio Retail Sales Dashboard/Retail Sales Dashboard_README.md

 ## 🧪 How to Replicate

+1. **Gemini Integration:**
+   - Paste the provided prompts one by one in [Gemini AI Studio](https://aistudio.google.com/prompts/new_chat)
+   - Provide the sample dataset
+   - Review or debug the generated logic
+   - Use this project’s files as reference or training inputs

-1. **Google Sheet Setup:**
+2. **Google Sheet Setup:**
    - Create a sheet named `DASHBOARD`
    - Add a tab named `dataset` with the above structure
    - Paste the sample data or use your own

-2. **Script Deployment:**
+3. **Script Deployment:**
-   - Open Apps Script tied to the sheet
+   - Open Apps Script tied to the sheet (Extensions -> Apps Script)
    - Add `code.gs` logic
    - Create a new HTML file and paste `index.html`
-   - Deploy as a web app (set access to "Anyone")
+   - Deploy as a web app (set access to "Anyone" if you want to add collaborators)

-3. **(Optional) Gemini Integration:**
-   - Paste the provided prompt in [Gemini AI Studio](https://aistudio.google.com/app/prompts)
-   - Review or debug the generated logic
-   - Use this project’s files as reference or training inputs

 ---

 ## 🧠 Use Case

-Ideal for small businesses, analysts, and students who want a lightweight BI dashboard powered by Google Sheets and visualized without any external BI software.
+Ideal for rapid prototyping dashboards for small businesses, analysts, and students who want a lightweight BI dashboard powered by Google Sheets and visualized without any external BI software.

 ---